Pine Mountain Settlement School

 The collections in the Office were boxed and file-cabinets were pulled and removed to a small secure room at Boys House — the ring-neck snake room; the deteriorating northwest corner of Boys House — but not for long!
 Work on the building soon commenced and the corner room was the first order of repair.
 The collections were moved again to make way for repairs.

-Repair and re-organization also soon began in the large library room that would eventually house the archive collections from West Wind and the Office.
+Repair and re-organization also soon began in the large library room that would eventually house the bulk of the archive collections from West Wind and the Office.
 Old library shelving was removed (too narrow for carton storage) and tall, red metal storage racks added along the walls of the room near the ring-neck snake room.
 Some old shelving was left intact to house the large book collections from the old library.
 The circulation shelves were removed and the full space opened up and re-painted.